Lifailon/pinguem/README.md

 ## ping.vue

-Web interface for checking the availability of selected addresses or subnets.
+Simple web interface for checking the availability of one address or subnet.

 Install dependencies: